rhinoandre/the-burguer-builder/README.md

 ## Description

-In this application there is a sign up/sign in authentication to register users.
+In this application, there is a sign up/sign in authentication to register users.
 The users can build their own burgers and order it from a fictional store.
 Besides, they can also see their orders.

 ## What I learned